 As we said earlier, we will add dark mode to WordPress sites with a plugin, so our process involves installing the plugin and setting it up.
 Let’s get started.

 Step 1: Install and Activate WP Dark Mode WordPress Plugin

-Step 2: Add Dark Mode to WordPress Site in the Settings
+Step 2: Add Dark Mode to the WordPress Site in the Settings

-By installing and activating WP Dark Mode, you have already set up dark mode on your website frontend.
+By installing and activating WP Dark Mode, you have already set up dark mode on your website’s front end.
 Go to Settings > WP Dark Mode.
-Under General Settings, you can enable/disable frontend dark mode, decide to have a dark mode switcher button, and enable and disable OS aware dark mode.
+Under General Settings, you can enable/disable frontend dark mode, decide to have a dark mode switcher button, and enable and disable OS-aware dark mode.